 How you can help: The Support Fund

-Between 2018 and 2020, the Fund will continue to support our existing students at school and college.
-From 2020 we will not continue to recruit at school level; instead we plan to support students leaving school and seeking vocational courses as a kick-start to their careers.
-We are desperately seeking to develop a Support Fund to allow this to happen.
+From 2020, the Fund will continue to support our existing students at school and college.
+From 2020 however we will not continue to recruit at school level; instead we plan to support students leaving school and seeking vocational courses as a kick-start to their careers.
+We maintain a Support Fund to allow this to happen.
 Vocational courses costs are high for these students; from £500 a year (Laboratory Assistant) to perhaps £6,000 (Vocational degree over 4 years.
 Please help us with this new need.

 As well as supporting students we have other activities in Nepal.
-Please see the Dronfield Rotary Club web site for information about the earthquake in Nepal, the urgent humanitarian assistance we have already managed to provided and appeal we have launched.
-Please support the appeal.
+Please see the Dronfield Rotary Club web site for information about the earthquake in Nepal, and other humanitarian assistance.
+During the Pandemic in 2020 we have send food and medicines to our students’ families.

 Sangita joined us as a little girl in 2011.
 Now she has graduated as a qualified nurse and is seeking work.
 She has undertaken to work in Nepal for at least two years, to repay the commitment which we have made in her.